MicrosoftEdge/JsDbg/CONTRIBUTING.md

 ### JsDbg server

 The JsDbg server contains several sub-components, including one component per supported debugger.
 Because there are different APIs for querying/driving each debugger, the implementations for each of these pieces can vary greatly and code shareability is limited.
-Every debugger-specific component implements a common `IDebugger` interface, which is provided by the `JsDbg.Core` component. `JsDbg.Core` interfaces with both the debugger and with the symbol files directly, and serves the client with debugging information.
+Every debugger-specific component implements a common `IDebugger` interface, which is provided by the `JsDbg.Core` component. `JsDbg.Core` interfaces with the debugger as well as the symbol files, and serves the client with debugging information.

 ### JsDbg client

 The JsDbg client is compromised almost entirely of [extensions](#anatomy-of-an-extension).
 Some extensions are user-facing, while many are internal and run "behind-the-scenes".
-At the lowest level, the `jsdbg` extension - in particular its `jsdbg-transport` and `jsdbg-core` sub-extensions - is responsible for relaying debugging information to the rest of the web client.
-The `jsdbg-transport` extension sends/receives WebSocket messages to/from the server, and `jsdbg-core` provides an API layer on top of `jsdbg-transport` for all other extensions.
+At the lowest level, the `jsdbg` extension is responsible for relaying debugging information to the rest of the web client.
+The `jsdbg-transport` extension (a sub-extension of `jsdbg`) sends/receives WebSocket messages to/from the server, and the `jsdbg-core` extension (also a sub-extension of `jsdbg`) provides an API layer on top of `jsdbg-transport` for all other extensions.
 Some examples of `jsdbg-core` APIs are:

 * JsDbg.LookupTypeSize(module, type, callback);